LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/EventSources/post-conversation-survey-legacy.md

 Currently, you can only create one function of this event type.
 If multiple types of functionality are needed that require the same event, this must be handled by a single function's code.

 {: .important}
-The Survey Bot won't process any callback payload during the invocation.
+The Survey Bot will not process any callback payload during the invocation.

 #### Step 3 - Edit the function

 Adjust the code in the template according to your needs by modifying the function.
 On the right side, you can see an example of the payload (in the sidebar, which you might need to open).
 If the calling system does not thread the function, the function can return `ok` within the callback.
-Please see our [deep dive UI Creation Process](liveperson-functions-getting-started-deep-dive-ui.html#creation-process) section or as alternative [deep dive CLI Create](liveperson-functions-getting-started-deep-dive-cli.html) section for further information.
+Please see our [Deep Dive UI Creation Process](liveperson-functions-getting-started-development-deep-dive-ui.html#creation-process) section or alternatively [Deep Dive CLI Create](liveperson-functions-getting-started-development-deep-dive-cli.html) section for further information.

 #### Step 4 - Deploy the function

 Like any other function, this function must be deployed before it can be used.
-Please see our [deep dive UI Deployment Process](liveperson-functions-getting-started-deep-dive-ui.html#deployment-process) section or as alternative [deep dive CLI Deploy](liveperson-functions-getting-started-deep-dive-cli.html) section for more information on how to deploy your function.
+Please see our [Deep Dive UI Deployment Process](liveperson-functions-getting-started-development-deep-dive-ui.html#deployment-process) section or alternatively [Deep Dive CLI Deploy](liveperson-functions-getting-started-development-deep-dive-cli.html) section for more information on how to deploy your function.

 ### Payload details